BlockchainCommons/Research/papers/bcr-2026-005-general-assertions.md

 ## Abstract

 This document specifies Known Value predicates for general-purpose assertion lifecycle management in Gordian Envelopes.
-These predicates handle versioning, revocation, disclosure, and transparency — concerns that apply across all assertion types.
+These predicates handle revocation, disclosure, and transparency — concerns that apply across all assertion types.

 This BCR is intentionally minimal.
 It provides foundational predicates that domain-specific BCRs (Principal Authority, CreativeWork Roles, Fair Witness, Peer Endorsement) can reference without duplication.